What is Polypharmacy? Risks, Side Effects, and Safe Medication Management

 Slowing Metabolism

-As a person ages, the body processes medications differently.
-Kidney and liver function decreases with age, which impairs the body’s ability to break down and excrete medicines, leaving them in the body longer.
+As you age, the body processes medications differently.
+Kidney and liver function decreases with age, which impairs your body’s ability to break down and excrete medicines, leaving them in your body longer.
 Some commonly prescribed medications, including certain antibiotics and nonsteroidal anti inflammatory drugs (NSAIDs) like ibuprofen, can cause kidney failure, especially in older adults.

 Drug interactions